jetsonhacks/installLibrealsense/README.md

 Installs the librealsense library for the Intel Realsense cameras on the NVIDIA Jetson platform.

 Installation is broken up into two parts.
 The shell file 'installLibrealsense.sh' installs dependences for the librealsense library on the Jetson, including libusb-dev and the glfw library, and then clones the librealsense library, patches it for ARM, and then builds the library and installs it.
+As a convenience, the script also builds the examples using the LIBUVC backend, which end up in the 'bin' directory.

 <b>Note:</b> As of this writing (June 3, 2016) the Jetson TK1 uses v3.1.2 of the glfw, as later versions crash.
 The version supplied within librealsense currently builds v3.2, which causes issues.